polycube-network/polycube/Documentation/developers/rest-api.rst

 Rest API
 =====================================

-The Polycube rest API is implemented in the [rest_server.cpp](https://github.com/polycube-network/polycube/blob/master/src/polycubed/src/rest_server.cpp), in this file the main endpoints supported by Polycube are defined.
-Each service then has specific endpoints which can be reached through a ``redirect`` method.
+The Polycube REST API is implemented in [rest_server.cpp](https://github.com/polycube-network/polycube/blob/master/src/polycubed/src/rest_server.cpp), which defines the main endpoints.
+This file handles Polycube-wide actions (detailed below), while additional specific endpoints are implemented in each service and are reached through a ``redirect`` method.

-The rest API has as its base endpoint the path ``/polycube/v1/`` and can be divided into 8 main parts:
+The REST API starts with the ``/polycube/v1/`` path and can be divided into 8 main parts:

 * ``servicectrls``: takes care of everything related to services;
 * ``cubes``: deals with everything related to cubes (i.e. an instance of a service);
 * ``netdevs``: deals with everything related to network devices (network interfaces);
 * ``version``: returns the version of polycubectl;
-* ``connect and disconnect``: deals with the connection and disconnection of the ports of two cubes;
+* ``connect`` / ``disconnect``: deals with the connection and disconnection of the ports of two cubes;
-* ``attach & detach``: takes care of attaching and detaching a transparent cube (for example the NAT), with a standard cube (for example the Router);
+* ``attach`` / ``detach``: takes care of attaching and detaching a transparent cube (for example the NAT), with a standard cube (for example the Router);
 * ``topology``: returns the topology of the running cubes;
 * ``metrics``: takes care of returning the metrics in OpenMetrics format of all running cubes.

-For all the URLs/endpoints that have not been set in the rest server, the ``redirect`` method is called.
+For all the URLs/endpoints that are not handled directly in the REST server, the ``redirect`` method is called which brings to the actual service that implements the requested method.
-It first of all takes care of understanding if there is a match for the requested route and if it exists, then it calls the correct endpoint.
+This method comes into play when ``polycubectl`` is used to interact with running cubes, for example ``polycubectl router1 ports ?`` refers to the endpoint
-This method comes into play when polycubectl is used to interact with running cubes, for example ``polycubectl router1 ports ?`` refers to the endpoint
+``/polycube/v1/router1/ports`` which is not among the standard ones but is implemented by the ``router`` service.
-``/polycube/v1/router1/ports`` which is not among the standard ones but is implemented by the ``Router`` service.
+In this respect, the main REST server checks if the requested route exists (e.g., the specific service, such as ``router``, exists), then it calls the correct endpoint.

 +----------------------------------+---------------------------------------------------------+-----------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------+